Airstream Touring Coach Interstate 19 2023 LPG System User Manual

 WARNING

 Do not use an open flame to search for problems.
-If gas can be smelled, appliance pilots fail to stay on, or any other abnormal situation occurs, use the remote supply switch to shut off the tank valve immediately and call on a qualified LPG service center or Airstream Service Center.
+If gas can be smelled, appliance pilots fail to stay on, or any other abnormal situation occurs, use the remote supply switch to shut off the tank valve immediately and call a qualified LPG service centre or Airstream Service Center.

 LPG Regulator